COMMUNITY NEWS - Shirebrook

 Chit Chat Club

-Mrs D. Gough welcomed members to Shirebrook Village Hall yesterday week.
-Members played bingo with caller M. Gough and held a raffle won by Lily Fewster.
-Refreshments were served by Mesdames M. Howard, A. Toon, A. Draycott and Miss M. Gough.
-A Hallowe’en party has been organised for Tuesday 30th October.
+Mrs D. Gough welcomed members to Shirebrook Village Hall yesterday week where she also collected subscriptions.
+Members played bingo with caller Maureen Gough and held a raffle won by Lily Fewster.
+Members presented Maureen Gough with a birthday card and a cd.
+Refreshments were served by Annette Toon, Maureen Gough, Sylvia Garton and Audrey Draycott.

 Staff and Social Club

-Mr M. Fletcher hosted a games night on Monday week which included darts, dominoes and pool.
+Mr M. Fletcher hosted a games night on Monday week evening.
+The pool match winner was Rob Sharpe with Kevin Brookes winning the dominoes match and Martin Perrin the darts match.

-Mrs K. Lindsay welcomed Mesdames C. Benson, S. Creswell, D. Wake, D. Stevenson, G. Mee, J. Charlesworth, M. Mitchell, and B. Barson to Shirebrook Village Hall yesterday week for line dancing and exercise to music.
+Mrs K. Lindsay welcomed Mesdames Benson, D. Wake, D. Stevenson, J. Charlesworth, M. Mitchell, G. Mee and S. Creswell to Shirebrook Village Hall yesterday week for line dancing and gentle exercise to music.
+Mrs Elsie Smith joined the club as a new member.